Electricity sector in India

-India is the third-largest producer and consumer of electricity globally after China and the United States.
-In FY 2024-25, the country generated 1824 TWh of power, of which 25% came from non-fossil sources.
+India is the third-largest producer and consumer of electricity after China and the United States, with about 6-7% share of global electricity generation.
+The country generated 2059.3 TWh in FY 2024-25, of which 23% came from non-fossil sources.

-India has achieved near-universal household electrification, though the quality and reliability of supply remain uneven across regions.
+Electricity in India is generated by both public and private sector utilities, transmitted through a unified national grid, and distributed primarily by state-owned distribution companies (DISCOMs).